 When it comes to analyzing your team’s sales compensation plans, or figuring out where your latest marketing campaign went awry, or what new security tools could help you protect your clients, wouldn’t it be great to ask a genius?
-CompTIA corporate members will get that chance leading into the organization’s Communities & Councils Forum, March 16-17.
+CompTIA corporate members will get that chance again leading into the EMEA Member and Partner Conference, 6-7 October.

-Expanding on the success of Genius Café sessions in recent EMEA events, CompTIA has recruited a cadre of experts in four fields—sales, marketing, video marketing and cybersecurity—to answer questions and give advice in one-on-one 25-minute sessions.
-The meetings quickly sell out in EMEA, so interested corporate members are advised to schedule a session for CCF because space is limited.
+Expanding on the success of Genius Café sessions at other recent events, CompTIA has recruited a cadre of experts in numerous fields to answer questions and give one-on-one advice in 25-minute sessions on 6 October from 10 am to 12 pm.
+The meetings have proven quite popular, so interested corporate members should schedule a session soon because space is limited.

 Learn from Experienced Experts

 The advice-driven concept of the Genius Café is much needed within the MSP community, whose leaders tend to have technical backgrounds—not sales and marketing, said Chris Wiser, founder and CEO 7 Figure MSP, which advises managed service providers.
-Wiser is scheduled to be a “marketing genius” at CCF and said the best advice he ever received was to focus on the sales and marketing process, not just the technology.
+Wiser has served as a “marketing genius” at previous events and said the best advice he ever received was to focus on sales and marketing processes, not just the technology.

 Jhovanny Rodriguez, vice president and co-founder of GreenLink Networks, Addison, Tex., and founder of Synetek Solutions, has ample experience as an MSP and selling to MSPs.
-As one of the sales geniuses volunteering for the CCF sessions, he’s ready to help MSPs avoid simple mistakes that could improve their business.
+As a prior sales genius at a CompTIA event, he helped MSPs avoid simple mistakes that could improve their business.

 Among the common mistakes he often sees are MSPs “winging it,” i.e., selling without any formalized strategy or process.
 “Whether you’re generating sales through lead generation or referrals or word of mouth, there needs to be a defined system of what to do—and not to do—when you get a lead,” Rodriguez said.